karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PluginOptionApiInterface/deletePluginOptionById.md

-PluginOptionApiInterface::deletePluginOptionById — Deletes the pluginOption identified by the given id.
+PluginOptionApiInterface::deletePluginOptionById — Deletes the plugin option identified by the given id.